zyedidia/micro/runtime/help/options.md

 Here are the available options:

+* `altlinecolors`: alternate line background colors, `alt-line` color must be specified in the active colorscheme for this option.

+	default value: `false`

 * `autoindent`: when creating a new line, use the same indentation as the previous line.